-Before we get into Content Writing Rules, it’s imperative to fully understand the role that content plays in the modern-day marketing mix.
-Many wise marketers use content marketing as their salesforce; good content not only helps in engaging with the target audience but also helps in building a long-term relationship and loyalty.
+Before we get into the rules for content writing, it’s imperative to fully understand the role content plays in the modern-day marketing mix.
+Many wise marketers use content marketing as their salesforce; good content helps engage the target audience and build long-term relationships and loyalty.

-7 Content Writing Tips for Digital Mad Men
+7 Content Writing Rules for Digital Mad Men

-Before you even begin writing or strategizing your content, follow a strict research process.
+Follow a strict research process before you even begin writing or strategizing your content.
 Marketers often ignore the importance of research, thinking that the quantity of the content will make up for the quality.
-Here are a few things that you should research before starting your content marketing activities.
+Here are a few things you should research before starting your content marketing activities.

 - Target audience